-Yet, even though there are noted theological problems within Pentecostalism and the Charismatic movement, as with every tradition, one must take interest in the growing theological, pastoral, and historical giants within this movement.
+Yet, even though there are noted theological problems within Pentecostalism and the Charismatic movements (as with any Christian group), as with every tradition, one must take interest in the growing theological, pastoral, and historical giants within this movement.
 Such include: Amos Yong, Gordon Fee, Jack Deere, Craig Keener, James K.A.
 Smith, Sam Storms, Veli-Matti Kärkkäinen, Vinson Synan, William Kay, Max Turner, Roger Stronstad, and that is simply a short list of names to start us off!

 Still, what one will find amongst these theologians is that they do not simply desire to fill up books with theories on pneumatology and charismata.
 Rather one sees an aspiration to merge both theology and life together.
 This is particularly noted by Assembly of God theologian, Gordon Fee, at the beginning of his magnus opum, God’s Empowering Presence: The Holy Spirit in the Letters of Paul: